george-prisma/prisma-graphql-pagination-tutorial/README.md

 }
 ```

-Don't forget to include the following arguments:
+Don't forget to include the pagination arguments:
 ```graphql
 {
   "cursor": 1,